 .As I would recommend making this coast to coast USA Road trip across a minimum of 3 weeks, I have split this itinerary into 3 sections.
 I’ll cover the highlights of each marker, travel times between each, and add suggestions for other things in the area.
 If you intend on driving all the way across the USA let this be your ultimate American road trip planner!

 Psst.
 All ready to go?
-Don’t forget to run through our Road Trip Packing List to make sure you have got all the essentials!
+Don’t forget to run through our Road Trip Packing List, Ultimate Road Trip Playlist, Road Trip Captions & Essential Road Trip Tips to get you from A to B & Road Trip Money Saving Tips to make sure you have got all the essentials!

 Coast to Coast USA Roadtrip – LA to New York in 3-4 Weeks

 Week 1 – West USA Road trip Itinerary: California, Nevada, Utah & Arizona.